sanskrit/raw_etexts_english/blogs/manasataramgini/2017-02-28_early-hindu-mathematics-and-the-exploration-of-some-second-degree-indeterminate-equations.md

 +++
-title = "Early Hindu mathematics and the exploration of some second degree indeterminatexa0equations"
+title = "Early Hindu mathematics and the exploration of some second degree indeterminate equations"

 +++
 The following is merely a record of our exploration as a